-Voluntary strikers and their dependent children may participate in the Cash Assistance Program unless they are local, state, or federal government employees.
-Eligibility and benefits are based on pre-strike gross income or the union strike pay provided to the striker during the strike period.
+Voluntary strikers and their dependent children may participate in Cash Assistance unless they are local, state, or federal government employees.
+Eligibility and benefits are based on prestrike gross income or the union strike pay provided to the striker during the strike period.
 The higher amount will be used.